Nutrition for Growth (N4G) commitment

 Reduce stunting from 58% to 48% by 2017.

-Though some progress has been made towards commitment, target was not reached by the specified year.
+Reported progress shows that the target was not reached by the specified year

 1. Strengthen the protection of maternity and breastfeeding through the development and adoption of a new Code of Marketing of Breastmilk Substitutes.